communitymedia/mediautilities/README.md

 mediautilities
 ==============

-An Android library containing and common classes and functions used between mediaphone and mediatablet
+An Android library containing common classes and functions used for mediaphone and mediatablet